-4.2.
 Sample programs for WebSphere MQ for z/OS

-This chapter describes the sample applications that are delivered with WebSphere® MQ for z/OS®.
+This chapter describes the sample applications that are delivered with WebSphere MQ for z/OS.
 These samples demonstrate typical uses of the Message Queue Interface (MQI).

-WebSphere MQ for z/OS also provides a sample API-crossing exit program, described in The API-crossing exit for z/OS, and sample data-conversion exits, described in Writing data-conversion exits.
+WebSphere MQ for z/OS also provides a sample API-crossing exit program, described in "The API-crossing exit for z/OS" on page 277, and sample data-conversion exits, described in "Writing data-conversion exits" on page 163.